 The Consumer Product Safety Commission reported an estimated 31,000 injuries associated with amusement attractions nationally.
 These include both fixed-site parks like Disney World or Universal Studios and mobile parks like state fairs and carnivals.
 The International Association of Amusement Parks and Attractions (IAAPA) reported a total of 1,197 ride-related injuries in 2016.
 This marks a 20 percent decrease from 2015.
 This analysis doesn't report deaths.

 The CPSC reports there have been 22 deaths associated nationally at amusement parks since 2010 - but that number specifically excludes accidents at water parks and on water slides, which would include incidents like the 2016 death of a 10-year-old who was decapitated on the Verrückt water slide in Kansas.

 In addition to issues with rides that may be defectively designed, improperly constructed or poorly maintained and inspected, there is the risk of operator error.
 Ride operators, who may be as young as 16, must cope with numbers of riders and may not always be fully trained.

 Claims in these cases may range from product liability to negligent operation or negligent inspection.
 Defendants in these cases often claim passenger misuse as a defense, but Florida does not bar cases on the basis of comparative negligence.
 Even if the rider is partly responsible for the accident, the park can still be held accountable for its portion of fault.

 Our Seminole County personal injury attorneys can help you weigh your legal options in the event of a serious amusement park injury in Florida.
-Contact the Law Offices of Scott M. Miller, P.A. today and find out how we can help you.
+Contact the Law Offices of Scott M. Miller, PLLC today and find out how we can help you.